When Do I Need To Start Repaying My Student Loans?

 How Do I Choose A Student Loan Repayment Plan?

-The Department of Education will automatically enroll you in a 10-year standard repayment plan for your federal student loans, but others are available.
+The Department of Education will automatically enroll you in a 10-year standard repayment plan for your federal student loans, but other plans are available.
 Review the government’s Repayment Estimator to see how much you would pay on various plans.

 What Are The Repayment Options For Federal Student Loans?